anht-nguyen/webrtc_ros/README.md

 See the [AUTHORS](AUTHORS.md) file for a full list of contributors.

 ### How to build
-- git clone in catkin_ws/src folder
+- git clone in catkin_ws/src folder.
+For ROS Melodic: clone this repo: https://github.com/RobotWebTools/webrtc_ros.git, use "develop" branch, and checkout "a2a19da" commit.

 - Install jsoncpp dependency